Yunkai. © Fantasy Flight Games

 A Dance with Dragons

-After Daenerys's departure, Yunkai begins preparing for the next conflict by hiring other sellswords, such as the Long Lances, the Windblown and the Company of the Cat.
+After Daenerys's departure, Yunkai returns to slaving and begins preparing for the next conflict by hiring other sellswords, such as the Long Lances, the Windblown, and the Company of the Cat.
 Their envoys travel to Qarth and other free cities spreading false tales about Daenerys in order to gain support to cast her down.
-Grazdan mo Eraz travels to Volantis to persuade the Triarchs to send their fleet against Daenerys.
-Yunkai besieges Astapor in an effort to topple the regime that had come into power after Daenerys had sacked that city.
-A force of a hundred soldiers is commanded by the Girl General.
+Grazdan mo Eraz travels to Volantis to persuade the triarchs to send their fleet against Daenerys, and other envoys ally Yunkai with New Ghis, Tolos, Elyria, and Dothraki.
+The queen sends the Stormcrows to scout the Yunkish hinterlands.

-|“||Ours is the blood of ancient Ghis, whose empire was old when Valyria was yet a squalling child.||”|
+|“||Ancient and glorious is Yunkai, the queen of cities.
+Our walls are strong, our nobles proud and fierce, our common folk without fear.
+Ours is the blood of ancient Ghis, whose empire was old when Valyria was yet a squalling child.||”|

 |“||With their generals, it's a wonder they don't march into the sea.||”|

 |“||Of Yunkai, the yellow city, little needs be said, for it is a most disreputable place.
 The men who rule it, calling themselves the Wise Masters, are steeped in corruption, selling bed slaves and boy-whores and worse.||”|

 - ↑ 1.0 1.1 A Dance with Dragons, Chapter 2, Daenerys I.

 - ↑ 2.00 2.01 2.02 2.03 2.04 2.05 2.06 2.07 2.08 2.09 2.10 2.11 2.12 2.13 2.14 2.15 2.16 2.17 2.18 2.19 A Storm of Swords, Chapter 42, Daenerys IV.